Blog - Commercial

 Commercial property managers typically oversee multiple buildings for a property management company.
 For larger buildings and complexes, they may work exclusively for the owner at a single location.
 Although their daily responsibilities may vary according to property type, below is a general overview of typical duties.

-A commercial property manager will keep the property in good condition by:
+A commercial property manager will ensure your property is kept in good condition by:

 - Handling repairs and maintenance in a timely manner.
 Experienced managers have a network of contractors like electricians, plumbers, and glaziers that they can call on short notice, so tenants don’t have to deal with extended power loss, dangerous conditions like exposed wires, and other situations that can harm their business.